 If you’re one of the few Prime Women who isn’t struggling with weight issues, then count your blessings.
 You’re in the minority!
 For most of us, weight gain after menopause is the bane of our existence.
 Thankfully, it doesn’t have to be.
-And while it’s more difficult to lose or even maintain weight as we age, making changes to our diet can prevent what is considered by most, the inevitable.
+And while it’s more difficult to lose or even maintain weight as we age, making changes to our diet can prevent what is considered an inevitable age-related weight gain and we can potentially lose weight this summer.

 What better time to start making adjustments to your diet than summer.
 Nature, not surprisingly, provides us with all the guidance we need.
 I’m convinced more than ever that the warmth of the season is nature’s way of helping us lose and maintain weight while providing prime women with the added nutrients we need to protect ourselves against chronic disease.

-If you expose yourself to the warmer temperatures of summer, I’m confident you’ll find your appetite waning significantly and your body craving foods that are cooling, thirst quenching, nutrient dense and low in calorie.
-Ironically enough, the foods that are in season this time of year, namely fruits and vegetables, are just that – loaded with vitamins and minerals and consist of predominately water.
+If you expose yourself to the warmer temperatures of summer, I’m confident you’ll find your appetite waning significantly and your body craving foods that are cooling, thirst-quenching, nutrient-dense, and low in calories.
+Ironically enough, the foods that are in season this time of year, namely fruits and vegetables, are just that – loaded with vitamins and minerals and consist predominately of water.

-For the next 6 weeks, try turning up the AC in your home, at least during the day, walk, eat lunch, and even relax outside to experience the heat.
+For the next 6 weeks, try turning up the AC in your home, and at least during the day, go for a walk, eat lunch, and even relax outside to experience the heat.
 Consider rolling down the windows in your car when running errands or commuting and see if you don’t crave more produce.
-If so, replace some of your unhealthy snacks and heavier meals with volumes of fruit, veggies and lighter, plant based, fiber-rich dishes.
+If so, replace some of your unhealthy snacks and heavier meals with volumes of fruit, veggies, and lighter, plant-based, fiber-rich dishes.

-Need easy and tasty suggestions to incorporate the above into your day without sacrificing or depriving yourself of delicious food?
+Do you need easy and tasty suggestions to incorporate the above into your day without sacrificing or depriving yourself of delicious food?
+Here are some easy and tasty suggestions.

 This article is for informational purposes only, is not intended to diagnose, treat, cure or prevent any disease, and is not a substitute for medical advice.